 In a clustered solution, the load balancer sits in front of several “web nodes” which are web server environments which can actively process page requests.
 The load balancer distributes traffic evenly to all web nodes, and in the case of an outage, routes traffic to the web nodes in the healthy data center.

 Because clusters at WP Engine are powered by AWS, the load balancer is an Elastic Load Balancer (ELB), which means the IP addresses being used are dynamic, and could change at any time.
-In turn, this means in order to resolve properly to the Elastic Load Balancer of your cluster, you must configure a CNAME record for your domain when pointing your DNS records to WP Engine.
+In turn, this means in order to resolve properly to the Elastic Load Balancer of your cluster, you must point DNS using a CNAME record for your domain.

 About CNAME records